 Impact

-A flaw in Spring Security’s SubjectX500PrincipalExtractor allows a malformed Common Name (CN) field in an X.509 client certificate to be parsed incorrectly.
-The component can read an unintended value as the authenticated username, enabling an attacker to impersonate any user for whom a valid certificate is not required.
+Spring Security’s SubjectX500PrincipalExtractor does not handle certain malformed X.509 certificate CN values correctly, causing the wrong value to be interpreted as the authenticated username.
+A crafted certificate can therefore allow an attacker to impersonate another user for whom a valid certificate is not required.

 Affected Systems